amir-canteetu/Woo_Social_Discounts/README.txt

 1. Upload `woo-social-discounts` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Create a coupon.
-Go to Woocommerce->coupons
+3. Create a coupon by going to Woocommerce->coupons
-4. Go to the plugin settings page: Woocommerce->Woo Social Discounts and set the share message, the social networks, and the coupon
- (which you created in step 4) to use.
+4. Go to the plugin settings page: Woocommerce->Woo Social Discounts and set the share message and the coupon (which you created in step 4) to use.

 == Frequently Asked Questions ==